josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/README.md

 ---

+Please note: this cluster will inherently be imperfect, and change over time, and attract significant generation friction, and I do not have all the energy in the world as one person; please use it as a springboard and not a definitive solution.

+---

 ## 🛰️ Orientation

 This folder exists because questions about Palestine and Israel arrive carrying several different problems at once.